photoprism/photoprism-docs/docs/user-guide/navigate.md

 # Navigating the User Interface

-The user interface for browsing your images is based on the following components.
-Our screenshots generally show pages in a medium-resolution desktop browser.
-All pages are fully responsive, which means they may appear differently on mobile devices.
+The user interface for browsing and searching your pictures is based on the following components.
+Screenshots in this documentation generally show pages in a medium-resolution desktop browser.
+All pages are fully responsive, so they may look different on mobile devices.

 ![Screenshot](img/nav1edited.png){ class="shadow" }